 A Director at Marcus is Exercising Options

-Today it was reported that a Director at Marcus (MCS), Timothy Hoeksema, exercised options to buy 500 MCS shares at $11.14 a share, for a total transaction value of $5,570.
-The options were close to expired and Timothy Hoeksema retained stocks.
+Yesterday it was reported that a Director at Marcus (MCS), Philip Milstein, exercised options to buy 500 MCS shares at $11.14 a share, for a total transaction value of $5,570.
+The options were close to expired and Philip Milstein retained stocks.

-This recent transaction increases Timothy Hoeksema’s holding in the company by 1.33% to a total of $415.7K.
+In addition to Philip Milstein, one other MCS executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>